crysalead/chaos-orm/docs/README.md

 ## Documentation

-Important: in the following documentation the [chaos-database](https://github.com/crysalead/chaos-database) library will be used to illustrate examples with a concrete datasource driver implementation.
-So don't forget to run `composer require crysalead/chaos-database` before poking around.
+Important: in the following documentation [chaos-database](https://github.com/crysalead/chaos-database) is used to illustrate examples.
+So don't forget to run `composer require crysalead/chaos-database` in your project before poking around examples.

 * [Connections](connections.md)
 * [Models](models.md)